akouz/HBnode/AVR64DD32/Sketches/HBnode_DD32/readme.md

-Sketch rev 0.9 more or less matching current rev 1.5 of HBus.
-It is preliminary release, it still cannot upload sketches via HBus.
+Sketch rev 0.14 more or less matches current rev 1.5 of HBus.
+It can upload sketches via HBus using NodeTest rev 1.14, but it is not finished yet.